saikoLED/TeensyLED/README.md

   - VCC (voltage from 3.7V supply)
   - GND (ground for digital ICs)
   - VISO (isolated 3.3V for DMX)
+  - GISO (isolated DMX ground)
   - DAC (12-bit Teensy 3.1 DAC output)
-  - A0-A1 (2 10-bit ADCs)
+  - A0-A1 (2x 10-bit ADCs)
-  - A2 (1 10-bit ADC also usable for capacitive touch sensors)
+  - A2-A3 (2x 10-bit ADC also usable for capacitive touch sensors)
+  - MISO/MOSI/SCK/CS for SPI
 - Separate ground pours were used for the power ground, digital ground, and DMX ground.